Manu2005/cf-live-verdict/README.md

 1. Clone the repository:

    git clone https://github.com/Manu2005/cf-live-verdict.git
-   Or Just download the folder and extract it on your pc
+   Or Just download the folder as zip and extract it on your pc

 3. Open Chrome Extensions page: